Content nirvana: A state of content bliss, free from the repetitive effort and suffering associated with digital publishing and ad hoc formatting.

 - SEO/Search (in internal systems, Google, or both)

-The higher your annual expense in these areas, the faster you should be looking into migrating to structure, and FrameMaker works seamlessly with both structured and unstructured (paragraph-based) content.
+The higher your annual expense in these areas, the faster you should migrate to structure.
+Begin structure with FrameMaker.
+FrameMaker works seamlessly with both structured and unstructured (paragraph-based) content.

 Here’s an example of a structured document.
 See how you can follow the document’s content in the structure view, which helps you conform to the content model.